esphome/esphome-docs/guides/made_for_esphome.rst

 - ``esp32_improv`` as described in :doc:`/components/esp32_improv`
 - ``improv_serial`` as described in :doc:`/components/improv_serial`, if a USB connection is available (recommended)

-Note that these are **not** required for project that only provide a physical/wired Ethernet port for connectivity.
+Note that these are **not** required for projects that only provide a physical/wired Ethernet port for connectivity.

 For all projects
 ****************